BAN420 Introduction to R

 - conduct reproducible data analysis with R.

-This course combines lectures and programming tutorials.
+This course combines recorded lectures, programming tutorials and individual supervision.
 Lectures focus on methodological issues.
 In programming tutorials, the student will implement the methodologies using R.

 Basic statistical knowledge as provided by MET2

 Credit reduction due to overlap

 BAN420 may be taken separately, or as the first part of BAN400.

 Please note that because BAN420 is identical with the first part of BAN400, there is a full credit reduction between the two courses.
 If you have already passed BAN420 and wish to take BAN400 at a later point, you will be awarded with a total of 7,5 ECTS for the two courses combined.

 Approved homework assignments.

 Assigned, individual term paper.
 The students will be given two weeks to work on the term paper.